-The College Assessment Panel consists of the Dean and Department/Program chairs of that college, including those from the National Moser Center for Adult Learning (NMCAL) and the Mesa campus, and reviews the assessment results and responds to the results from each program within the college.
+The College Assessment Panel consists of the Dean and Department/Program chairs of that college, including those from the School of Graduate, Adult and Professional Education (SGAPE) and the Mesa campus, and reviews the assessment results and responds to the results from each program within the college.
 The Panel then summarizes the results and responses from the Program Assessors and reports them to the University Assessment Committee.

 The General Education Curriculum Committee’s Assessment Panel oversees the regular assessment of the General Education curriculum, including co-curricular components, and in the process collects necessary data from programs and co-curricular units that contribute to the general requirements for degree-seeking undergraduates and reports the results of their assessment to the University Assessment Committee.